Erreur32/nginx-proxy-manager-Bash-API/README.md

 🛠️  This script allows you to manage Nginx Proxy Manager via the API.

-🔑  the script generates and manages the tokens automatically !! ;)
+🔑  it generates and manages the TOKENS automatically and check validity !! no more worries about that ;)

-It provides functionalities such as creating/deleting proxy hosts, managing users, and displaying configurations and more.
+⚙️ It provides functionalities such as creating/deleting proxy hosts, managing users, and displaying configurations and more.

 ## Usage:
 ```bash